carlosprietobarron/members_only/README.md

-# Project Name
+# Project MEMBERS ONLY

-> This is page for post something and you will be able to see the author unless you are logged in.
+# Description

+> This is an online applications that allows registered users to create and publish post.
+Shows the created posts on a public list, letting the author of each post to be on display only to valid existing users

 ![screenshot](./screenshot.png)